 Electric razors have been game-changers.
 They save you time and agony and can be economical in the long run.
 They are effectively the answer to many shaving problems like razor burns, ingrown hair, skin irritation, and nicks and cuts.
 In essence, they consume less of your time and give you a nice shave without the unwanted slashes and swipes.

 Electric razors are relatively new to mankind, but we trace evidence of wet shaving some centuries back into history.
 By the way, wet shaving is the act of removing hair with the use of shaving cream, gel, foam, or even simply water.
-Wet shaving has many benefits which include providing a close shave, a relatively safe shave and it is skin-friendly.
+Wet shaving has many benefits which include providing a close shave, a relatively safe shave, and is skin-friendly.

 However, wet shaving has traditionally been done with a straight razor, a double edge razor, or even a safety razor.
 But, can you do wet shaving with an electric razor?
 This is a valid question on so many fronts.